Romelda Aiken-George: Adelaide Thunderbirds

+West Coast Fever

+In December 2025, after news that her former national teammate Jhaniele Fowler-Nembhard was pregnant and would miss the 2026 Suncorp Super Netball season, Aiken-George's retirement plans were put on hold as she signed to play for the West Coast Fever.

 Personal life

 Off the court, Aiken-George has completed a course in both hairdressing and IT, but has favoured her passion for coaching in recent years.
 In September 2021, after the conclusion of the 2021 Suncorp Super Netball season, Aiken-George married former professional basketballer Daniel George.
 They have one daughter, Gianna.